cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

 The toggle to install both Outlooks is turned on by default to encourage organizations to [run classic and new Outlook side-by-side](https://support.microsoft.com/office/a624c36d-c50f-43bc-9c8b-dd17b5690ffb) for a gradual migration of users to new Outlook.
 However, admins can choose to install new Outlook or classic Outlook only by toggling the desired app off or on.

-To exclude either Outlook, use the [Office Customization Tool](https://config.office.com/deploymentsettings) or configure with configuration XML directly <link to ODT config options - exclude apps section>.
+To exclude either Outlook, admins can use the [Office Customization Tool](https://config.office.com/deploymentsettings) (recommended) by selecting the toggle to include or exclude **Outlook (classic)** or **Outlook (new)**.
+Or, admins configure the XML directly.
+See[Configuration options for the Office Deployment Tool - ExcludeApp element](/microsoft-365-apps/deploy/office-deployment-tool-configuration-options#example-7).

-Administrators can always remove new Outlook later after an install by following the steps in [Control the installation and use of new Outlook](../get-started/control-install.md).
-Removing new Outlook this way doesn't affect existing installations.
+If new Outlook was already installed, admins can always remove it by following the steps in [Control the installation and use of new Outlook](../get-started/control-install.md).
+Removing new Outlook in this way doesn't affect existing installations.

+### Running new and classic Outlook side-by-side ###

-After installing new Outlook and classic Outlook side-by-side:
+There are benefits to running new Outlook and classic Outlook side-by-side such as:

 - Depending on your organization policy, users can try new Outlook while still using classic Outlook as needed.
-- Outlook behaves according to an organization's existing configuration settings.
+- Outlook behaves according to your organization's existing configuration settings.
 For example, if the Admin Controlled Migration to the new Outlook policy is enabled, the **Try the new Outlook** toggle appears in classic Outlook and the user experience follows all Admin Controlled Migration policy settings.
 Learn more about these policy settings in [Policy for Admin-controlled migration to new Outlook](../manage/admin-controlled-migration-policy.md).
-- In the Start menu, both **Outlook (classic)** and **Outlook (new)** appear and are available for use based on an organization's policy settings.
+- Both **Outlook (classic)** and **Outlook (new)** appear in the Start menu and are available for use based on an organization's policy settings.

-Additionally, some features such as .pst support, [offline capabilities](https://support.microsoft.com/office/2460e4a8-16c7-47fc-b204-b1549275aac9), and [delegation permissions](https://support.microsoft.com/office/afb79d6b-2967-43b9-a944-a6b953190af5) are still dependant on classic Outlook libraries.
-Other features are available in new Outlook, but users might want to try them out first.
-For these reasons, Microsoft recommends installing both versions side-by-side while new Outlook continues to evolve.

-For a list of available features, see [Feature comparison between new and classic Outlook](https://support.microsoft.com/office/de453583-1e76-48bf-975a-2e9cd2ee16dd).
+**Known issues with new Outlook:**
+To customers with configurations using known features such as full .pst support in Outlook and integrated email features such as **Mail merge** in Word, **People picker**, **@ Mentions**, **People cards** in Office apps and **Share To in Windows**, Microsoft recommends installing new Outlook and classic Outlook side-by-side.
+Until the features are fully available in new Outlook, running the apps side-by-side ensures features that still rely on classic Outlook libraries will continue to work seamlessly in other Office apps.

+Learn more about .pst feature progress in new Outlook in: [Work offline in Outlook](https://support.microsoft.com/office/2460e4a8-16c7-47fc-b204-b1549275aac9).

 ### Download and install new Outlook using an offline installer